 verb (past and past participle broadcast)[with object]

-- 1Transmit (a program or some information) by radio or television: the announcement was broadcast live (as noun broadcasting) the 1920s saw the dawn of broadcastingMore example sentences
+- 1Transmit (a programme or some information) by radio or television: the announcement was broadcast live (as noun broadcasting) the state monopoly on broadcastingMore example sentences

 - The funeral ceremony was broadcast live on all television channels, which replaced scheduled programs with recitations from the Koran.